Wardrobe of Anne of Denmark: Expense

+Funeral and the wardrobe

+Anne's laundry staff and "sewsters" who attended the funeral of Prince Henry in 1612 were Mrs Grene, Burneby, Swynburne, and Joyce.
+Christopher Mills was Clerk of the Wardrobe or Clerk of the Robes.
+"Hugon" was Warden Yeoman of the Wardrobe.
+When Anne of Denmark died, Dorothy Speckard provided a veil edged with lace for the funeral effigy or "representation".
+The robes for the effigy were perfumed by Mary Cob with musk, civet, and ambergris.

+Wardrobe staff and suppliers attended Anne of Denmark's funeral on 13 May 1619 and walked in the procession, including Dorothy Speckard (who walked as a lady of the Privy Chamber), Hester Tillier, Blanche Swansted, and Elizabeth Rider.
+Rider was in charge of the queen's laundry.
+She was the mother of Jane Whorwood and subsequently married James Maxwell, 1st Earl of Dirletoun.

 An inventory of Somerset House, then known as Denmark House, made after her death in 1619 by Francis Gofton includes very few items of her clothing.
 The wardrobe store contents there included embroidered "sweet bags" for perfume, beds and bedding, and "turkey carpets" and "carpets of Persia".
 Other miscellaneous items kept in chests include scarves of sea-water green taffeta and carnation taffeta embroidered with pearls.
 Francis Bacon wrote that these were the colours that showed best by candlelight at masques.

-Anne's laundry staff and "sewsters" who attended the funeral of Prince Henry in 1612 were Mrs Grene, Burneby, Swynburne, and Joyce.
-Wardrobe staff and suppliers attended Anne of Denmark's funeral on 13 May 1619 and walked in the procession, including Dorothy Speckard, Hester Tillier, Blanche Swansted, and Elizabeth Rider.
-Rider was in charge of the queen's laundry.
-She was the mother of Jane Whorwood and subsequently married James Maxwell, 1st Earl of Dirletoun.